gitlabhq/gitlabhq/doc/administration/maven_packages.md

         #storage_path: shared/packages
         object_store:
           enabled: false
-          remote_directory: packages # The bucket name
+          remote_directory: packages # The bucket name.
-          #direct_upload: false      # Use Object Storage directly for uploads instead of background uploads if enabled (Default: false)
+          #direct_upload: false      # Use Object Storage directly for uploads instead of background uploads if enabled (Default: false).
-          #background_upload: true   # Temporary option to limit automatic upload (Default: true)
+          #background_upload: true   # Temporary option to limit automatic upload (Default: true).
-          #proxy_download: false     # Passthrough all downloads via GitLab instead of using Redirects to Object Storage
+          #proxy_download: false     # Passthrough all downloads via GitLab instead of using Redirects to Object Storage.
           connection:
             ##
             ## If the provider is AWS S3, uncomment the following